ujjeong-official/shopify_interview/script/permissions_per_label.md

 **Step 2: Token Verification**
 Our middleware intercepts the request and calls the JWKS endpoint—that's JSON Web Key Set—to retrieve the public key.
 We then use this public key to decode the JWT.

 Now, let me talk about why we chose an **asymmetric encryption pattern** instead of symmetric encryption.
 In symmetric encryption, both the issuer and receivers share a common secret key.
 But with asymmetric encryption, only the issuer can sign using their private key, while receivers can only verify using the public key.
-Since we don't need to issue tokens—we only need to receive and verify them.
+Since we don't need to issue tokens to any downstreams — we only need to receive and verify them.
 This approach is much more secure, especially when it comes to key distribution.

-**Step 3: Caching for Performance**
+**Step 3: Caching for Better Performance**
 After verifying the signature, checking expiration, and validating the issuer, we cache the public key.
-Here's why this matters: the public key is short-lived.
+Here's why this matters: the public key is short-lived in our system.
 It only lasts for 5 minutes.
 We didn't want the middleware to become a bottleneck, so we implemented caching with a specific TTL.
 This way, when users log in again, we can reuse the cached key.
 The performance improvement is significant: fetching the public key from the JWKS endpoint takes about 300ms, but retrieving it from cache takes under 1ms.
 That's like a 300x performance boost.

 ### What This Solution Gives Us